jimmy18dev/jenkins2-docker-compose/README.md

 # Jenkins 2 With Docker
 Jenkins for Continuous Integration (CI) and the other uses people have found for it as a task/batch file runner and cron substitute.
-<b>Learning</b> How to install/config the Continuous Integration Server with Jenkins on Docker
+Install and config the Continuous Integration Server with Jenkins on Docker

 * Jenkins master
 * Jenkins data to keep all configuration such as plugins and jobs of Jenkins